lotshot/lotshot-ton-contracts/README.md

 | 514–1713 | **x1** | 1200&nbsp;/&nbsp;12000 (10%) |

 > **Post-Jackpot behaviour**
 > Once the Jackpot **×1000** tier is claimed, its row is removed,
 > but all other prize tiers remain active and ticket sales continue without pause.
+The ×1000 jackpot is paid exactly once; after that, ticket purchases continue awarding all other prize tiers.
 > Players can verify which rewards are still available by inspecting the NFT attributes
 > `Reward Level` and `Winning Amount` on Getgems.

 Metadata describing each tier lives in the `lottery_metadata/` folder.